AidanFarhi/weight-tracker/README.md

 This is an application to help people track their weight over time.

-It loosely follows the Controller-Service-Repo pattern found in most spring boot applications.
+It loosely follows the Controller-Service-Repo pattern found in most Java Spring Boot applications.

 ### To run locally